 An increased and concerted emphasis on prioritizing the role of mental and behavioral health staff in schools can and will mitigate and reverse the issues which we have thus far seen from the heavy-handed introduction of SROs to schools.
 The training that these professionals have is much more suited to the vulnerabilities of certain demographics of students and carries a robust understanding of age-appropriate behaviors and actions.
-Especially for students of color, students with disabilities, and LGBTQ students, whose populations are disproportionately affected by disciplinary and enforcement protocol, an increased number of mental health staff will ensure that behavior issues rooted in social, psychological, or academic problems are not inappropriately redefined as issues of criminal justice in the manner that the presence of an SRO may prescribe.
+Especially for students of color, students with disabilities, and LGBTQ students, whose populations are disproportionately affected by disciplinary and enforcement protocol, an increased number of mental health staff will ensure that behavioral issues rooted in social, psychological, or academic problems are not inappropriately redefined as issues of criminal justice in the manner that the presence of an SRO may prescribe.

-Last legislative session, a school psychologist testifying before Senate Education remarked that the current ratio for school counselors to students in Providence is 1 to 1,000-1,500 students - the American School Counselor Association recommends a ratio of 1 to 250 students.
-Personnel of these expertise are desperately lacking in our public school systems, and our schools, teachers, and students are hurting because of it.
-The prioritization of treatment and services over punishment by this budget article is a critical and necessary step towards an equitable and enriching school system; the passage of this legislation will ensure that students are more holistically supported, and that meaningful restorative justice action is occurring in schools.
-For these reasons, the ACLU encourages swift passage of this legislation.
+During the 2019 legislative session, a school psychologist testifying before Senate Education remarked that the current ratio for school counselors to students in Providence is 1 to 1,000-1,500 students, while the American School Counselor Association recommends a ratio of 1 to 250 students.
+Personnel with this expertise are desperately lacking in our public school systems, and our schools, teachers, and students are hurting because of it.
+The prioritization of treatment and services over punishment by this bill is a critical and necessary step towards an equitable and enriching school system; the passage of this legislation will ensure that students are more holistically supported.